flojoy-ai/docs/docs/tutorial/LabJackU3.md

-- This is a tutorial for using the node called LabJAck u3 in order to measure temperature with  temperature sensors (Add models)
+- This is a tutorial for using the node called LabJAck u3 in order to measure temperature with  temperature sensors (Lm34 Caz/Nopb)

 **- Hardware required** :